Cliff Finch

-Charles Clifton Finch (April 4, 1927 – April 22, 1986) was an American politician who served as the 57th Governor of the U.S. state of Mississippi, from 1976 to 1980.
+Charles Clifton Finch (April 4, 1927 – April 22, 1986) was an American politician who served as the 57th governor of Mississippi from 1976 to 1980.

 Early life

-Finch was born on April, 1927 in the village of Pope in Panola County, Mississippi.
+Finch was born on April 4, 1927 in the village of Pope in Panola County, Mississippi.
 He was the eldest of five children of Christine (McMinn) and Carl Finch.
 His parents were poor farmers.
 He was educated in Panola County schools and at the age of 18 he enlisted in the U.S. Army.
-During World War II and he served with the 88th Infantry Division in the Italian Campaign as a howitzer gunner.
+During World War II he served with the 88th Infantry Division in the Italian Campaign as a howitzer gunner.
 After the war, Finch returned home and attended a school for veterans.
 He purchased a truck and hauled logs until an economic downturn occurred.
 He then got a job operating heavy machinery for a construction company in Guam, while also working part-time as a barber.
 After fourteen months he returned to Mississippi and used his earnings to help his father rebuild his house, which had burned down.
 He passed General Educational Development tests and then enrolled at the University of Mississippi at Oxford in 1953.
 In 1958, he graduated from the University of Mississippi School of Law.
 During this time he worked variously as a campus police officer, bulldozer driver, dragline operator, and cotton measurer.
 He married Zelma Smith, a schoolteacher, on December 14, 1953.
 They had four children together.